IllusiveBagel/OpenLuggage/README.md

-# OpenLuggage
+# Portable Workshop

-A simple and customisable organisation system for 3D printable luggage inserts
+A 3D printable small workshop in a box that can be easily moved about to effectively give useful tools on the go